captainGeech42/ctf-writeups/fireshell2020/cars/README.md

 # POSTing a comment with XML

 First, let's try and send a normal comment with an XML payload.
-After some Googling, we see that `retrofit2` uses a parent XML element as the class name, and then each parameter as a sub-element, so we construct an XMl payload like this:
+After some Googling, we see that `retrofit2` uses a parent XML element as the class name, and then each parameter as a sub-element, so we construct an XML payload like this:

 ```xml
 <?xml  version="1.0" encoding="ISO-8859-1"?>